-In terms of weather, the most favorable times to visit South Korea are during the months of March to May and September to November.
-However, February can also be a fabulous time for travelers to visit South Korea.
+In terms of warm or cool weather, the most favorable times to visit South Korea are during the months of March to May and September to November.
+But February can also be a fabulous time for travelers to visit South Korea.
 Here are 5 great reasons why:

 1. Save Your Travel Expenses